 "Sometimes Your Kid Is A Jerk"

-Because everyone is a jerk sometimes and your kid is no exception.
+and your kid is no exception.
 Can we call a thing a thing?!
 Just admit your kid is being the worst!
-It's so freeing.
+It's so freeing. everyone is a jerk sometimes

 "I Don't Want To Go Out Because The Idea Of Putting On Pants Feels Really Daunting Right Now"